Gowee/chnroutes-cfworker/README.md

     - `registries`
         - Comma-separated list of [registries](https://en.wikipedia.org/wiki/Regional_Internet_registry): AFRINIC, APNIC, ARIN, LACNIC, RIPE.
 Or `All` for all the five.
         - Excluding is not supported.
-        - RIR stats of all registry are fetched respectively when generating routes.
-So be careful that it may take much longer to cover more registries.
 - **Examples:**
     - `https://chnroutes-worker.bamboo.workers.dev/generate?countries=CN&registries=APNIC` [🔗](https://chnroutes-worker.bamboo.workers.dev/generate?countries=CN&registries=APNIC)
         - Typical chnroutes, useful for spliting traffic when bypassing the [GFW](https://en.wikipedia.org/wiki/Great_Firewall) with VPN/Proxies